SEARCH THIS BLOG

 Cinema Nights

 We go to a restaurant after.
 I think I can relax now, but it isn’t so, because now comes the post-movie quiz.
-This is where, during pizzas and wine, I ask Giuseppe to ask me trivia questions from the film, to test my comprehension while it is still fresh in my mind.
+This is where, during pizzas and wine, I am asked trivia questions from the film, to test my comprehension while it is still fresh in my mind.
 Why did the character do that?
 What was so-and-so angry about?
 Where did he say the something-or-other was?
-Giuseppe is smiling; this time not for the film, but for my complete and total ignorance.
 I get almost every question wrong.
 Well!
 I say… we’ll just have to try again…

 Here are the two nearby cinemas.
 I'd google the address to see exactly where they are.
-The one in Verbania can be reached easily on a bus route, but only during the day; the one in Castelletto really is best reached by car; there is a large and convenient parking lot at the complex.
+The one in Verbania can be reached easily on a bus route, (buses don't run in the evening however!); the one in Castelletto really is best reached by car; there is a large and convenient parking lot at the complex.

 In Verbania: